OpenUrbis/urbis/docs/pull-request-guidelines.md

 6. **Open a Pull Request**

-   - Go to the [Urbis-Workflows GitHub page](https://github.com/OpenUrbis/urbis-workflows), switch to your branch, and click "New Pull Request".
+   - Go to the [urbis-map GitHub page](https://github.com/OpenUrbis/urbis-map), switch to your branch, and click "New Pull Request".
    - Write a short description of what you did and why.

 7. **Respond to Feedback**